+Column A Column B

+Enactment conferring function Limitation

+Section 29

 (Power of local authority to defray expenses of parent, etc., visiting persons or attending funerals.)

-So far as it is exercisable in relation to another integration function.
+Section 59 (Provision of residential and other establishments by local authorities and maximum period for repayment So far as it is exercisable in relation to another integration function.